dotnet/csharplang/proposals/record-structs.md

 - how to recognize record structs in metadata? (we don't have an unspeakable clone method to leverage...)
 - should `GetHashCode` include a hash of the type itself, to get different values between `record struct S1;` and `record struct S2;`?
 - could field- or property-targeting attributes be placed in the positional parameter list?
+- how to place attributes on the properties of a record struct?
+IDE has serialization types that would work nicely as record structs, but which need attributes on the members.
+Supporting `[property: DataMember(Order = 1)]` would solve this.

 ## Answered